 Held every night on the stage of the Grand Palace Hall, it is the series that brings together, every two years, the largest audience with the top ensembles of the international classical music world.

-The 50th anniversary of Igor Stravinsky's death is honored with the Romanian premieres of his works The Flood and Les Noces, performed by the Rundfunk-Sinfonieorchester Berlin, conducted by the Festival's Artistic Director, Vladimir Jurowski.
-The Stravinsky Year is also celebrated with the presentation of two of his symphonies, two concertos, the opera-oratorio Oedipus rex, and his most appreciated ballets – Le Sacre du Printemps, The Firebird and Petrushka.
+The 50th anniversary of Igor Stravinsky's death is honored by a programme dedicated exclusively to the composer on September 1, including the Romanian premiere of The Flood, performed by the Rundfunk-Sinfonieorchester Berlin, conducted by the Festival's Artistic Director, Vladimir Jurowski.
+The Stravinsky Year is also celebrated with the presentation of two of his symphonies, the Concerto for Piano and Wind Instruments, and his most appreciated ballets – Le Sacre du Printemps and The Firebird.

-A unique feature of the Program is the fact that it offers the public the opportunity to enjoy the complete symphonies of George Enescu performed by great European orchestras, including the 4th and 5th Symphonies completed posthumously by Pascal Bentoiu, which are currently being published in modern editions.
+This year's programme offers the public the opportunity to enjoy George Enescu's symphonies performed by great European orchestras, including the 4th Symphony completed posthumously by Pascal Bentoiu, which was published last year in a modern edition.